EEOB-BioData/BCB546X-R/_episodes/04-data-structures-part1.md

 ## Attributes {#attributes}

 All objects can have arbitrary additional attributes, used to store metadata about the object.
 Attributes can be thought of as a named list (with unique names).
-Attributes can be accessed individually with `attr()` or all at once (as a list) with `attributes()`. \index{attributes}
+Attributes can be accessed individually with `attr()` or all at once (as a list) with `attributes()`.

 The three most important attributes: